-Importance sampling is a variance reduction technique used to reduce the variance of the approximation error made when approximating an expected value with Monte Carlo integration.
+Importance sampling is a variance reduction technique.
+We use it to reduce the variance of the approximation error that we make when we approximate an expected value with Monte Carlo integration.

-Importance sampling is based on a simple technique that allows to compute expected values in many different but equivalent ways.
+Importance sampling is based on a simple method used to compute expected values in many different but equivalent ways.

 The next proposition shows how the technique works for discrete random vectors.

 Proposition Let be a discrete random vector with support and joint probability mass function .
 Let be a function .
 Let be another discrete random vector with joint probability mass function and such that whenever .
 Then,

 This is obtained as follows: